Jusatas/VU-Funkcinis/README.md

 ## Combining Commands

 Commands can be combined to perform more complex operations.\
-Example: `find-motif (concat ATCG GCTA) TCG` finds the motif TCG in ATCGGCTA.
+Example: `fmotif (concat ATCG GCTA) TCG` finds the motif TCG in ATCGGCTA.

 <br><br>
  ## BNF